 John E. Novotny, Ph.D., Burlington, Vermont

 As an engineer and educator, Dr. John Novotny provides technical expertise to the DME team, linking DME to the STEM (science, technology, engineering, and math) field areas.
 John's fields include mechanical engineering and technical design, as well as published research in biomechanical engineering.
 John currently serves as teaching faculty as a Lecturer in the Mechanical Engineering Program in the School of Engineering at the University of Vermont.
 His work has included leading the design practicum course partnering groups of students with businesses to develop useful solutions to real problems.
 John has also served as engineering faculty for the Governor's Institutes of Vermont and the University of Delaware.
 He has experience teaching and developing curriculum for a wide range of ages, from graduate students to high school.
 John holds a Ph.D. in Mechanical Engineering and M.S. in Biomechanical Engineering from the University of Vermont, and a B.S. in Mechanical Engineering from Yale University.
-He volunteers at the Sustainability Academy at Lawrence Barnes School, a public elementary magnet and coaches youth baseball.
+John worked on DME branding and project design ideas.

 Dana Powell Russell, Ed.D., San José, California